pokle/ioperator/README.md

 - You might use mocking techniques - painful.
 - You might use dependency injection (to inject mocks and genuine implementations)

 Dependency injection can be problematic because you have to pass your dependencies all the way through your function call hierarchy.
-With iox, your functions compose easier because you're never passing down dependencies.
+With ioperator, your functions compose easier because you're never passing down dependencies.

 ## Influences
 - Haskell IO Monad